 MINDFULNESS – A HEALTHY MIND IS ESSENTIAL

-Your mental health is as important as your physical, and your overall student health can never comprise just of one.
+Your mental health is as important as your physical health, and your overall student health can never comprise just of one.
 It’s important to take some time out of your day to just clear your head and breath – even if this is just a few minutes rather than a full meditation session.

 Yoga beautifully combines physical exercise, breath and mindfulness to chill you out while giving you a tone-up and good stretch.
 Failing that, the internet may again prove your saviour, with courses available for all levels.
 It’s a brilliant practice that you can spend just minutes on per day and will soon see the benefits.
 Give it a go for a week, and see how it works for you!
 Don’t be afraid to speak to your GP or local health service or even the Samaritans.
 There is lots of help out there for you.
 Adidas do great yoga attire: check them out now.